skynexui/components/README.md

 # SkynexUI:

 ## Why "another component library"?
 The focus of this library is to provide a common "DSL" for write UI cross platform.
-Doesn't matter if you are using React, Vue, Angular or any other framework.
-You will think in UI based in "Text" (`<Text>`) and "Boxes" (`<Box>`).
+Doesn't matter if the platform if it's mobile or web.
+You will think in UI based in "Text" (`<Text>`) and "Boxes" (`<Box>`) and write the styles based in the web CSS.

 [<img width="150px" src="https://www.datocms-assets.com/31049/1618983297-powered-by-vercel.svg" />](https://vercel.com/?utm_source=skynexui&utm_campaign=oss)